ausi/cq-prolyfill/README.md

 [![Build Status](https://travis-ci.org/ausi/cq-prolyfill.svg?branch=master)](https://travis-ci.org/ausi/cq-prolyfill/branches) [![Coverage Status](https://coveralls.io/repos/ausi/cq-prolyfill/badge.svg?branch=master&service=github)](https://coveralls.io/github/ausi/cq-prolyfill?branch=master)

-This is a [prolyfill](https://youtu.be/UpVj5azI-iI?t=24m54s) for a special version of [container queries](https://github.com/ResponsiveImagesCG/container-queries).
-You can read more about the syntax and how they work in [this article](https://au.si/css-container-queries).
+This is a [prolyfill](https://youtu.be/UpVj5azI-iI?t=24m54s) for a special version of [container queries](https://github.com/ResponsiveImagesCG/container-queries) (aka element queries).
+You can read more about the idea and how they work internally in [this article](https://au.si/css-container-queries).

-Use with caution!
-This is **not** a [polyfill](https://en.wikipedia.org/wiki/Polyfill).
-The syntax may change frequently.
+A quick demo of the container queries in action can be found here: <https://ausi.github.io/cq-prolyfill/demo/>.

 ## Download